wiktordablju/wiktordablju/README.md

-- Interested in esports, analyzing data, learning stuff
+- Interested in esports, analyzing data, generally speaking learning some new cool stuff
-- Currently learning basic of html css js and python
+- Currently learning basics of web dev (HTML, plain CSS and plain JS) and Python
 - Reach me in dms on twitter @dabljulol
 - Located in Silesia, Poland